turingschool/mod-0-curriculum/shared/fe/for.md

 <div class="s-card">
  <h3>Writing Code (Pairs)</h3>
   <p>For these tasks, utilize your notes but do not, under any circumstance, copy-and-paste code.
-It's recommended you write the code in a new repl.it file.</p>
+It's recommended you write the code in a new replit file.</p>
   <p>Determine a Driver and Navigator for the first challenge.
-The Driver should screenshare their repl.it window.</p>
+The Driver should screenshare their replit window.</p>
   <ul>
     <li><strong>Challenge #1:</strong> Write code that will print out the numbers 12-18.</li>
   </ul>